Semi-Supervised Treatment Effect Estimation with Unlabeled Covariates for Prediction-Powered Causal Inference: Problem Setting

 \subsection{Observation}

 This section defines the sample, that is, observations of $X$, $D$, and $Y$.
 To define observations rigorously, we need to consider the censoring setting carefully.
 To discuss data augmentation within the theory of semiparametric efficiency, we introduce two DGPs.
-The first DGP is the one-sample scenario, where there is only one dataset, and in this dataset, we randomly choose units who are assigned to treatment or control, that is, units whose outcomes we can observe.
+The first DGP is the one-sample scenario, where there is only one dataset, and in this dataset, treatment indicators and outcomes are observed only for a subset of units.
 We also refer to this setting as the censoring setting.
 The second DGP is the two-sample scenario, where there are two independent datasets; one of the datasets contains data with covariates, treatment indicator, and outcomes, while the other only contains covariates.
 We also refer to this setting as the case-control setting or the stratified sampling scheme.
 We define these two DGPs below.

 \paragraph{One-sample scenario.} In the one-sample scenario, we observe a single dataset $\calD$, defined as follows:

 where $O_i \in \{1, 0\}$ is an observation indicator, $\widetilde{D}_i \in \{1, 0, \text{NA}\}$, and $\widetilde{Y}_i$ is the observable treatment indicator and outcome, defined as